Category Archives: Uncategorized

 Essentially, all it takes is to go barefoot outdoors.

 Most of us spend time outdoors.
-But usually that’s doing something, such as a sporting activity or walking.
+But usually that’s while we’re doing something, such as a sporting activity or walking.
 While this is healthy in many ways it doesn’t give us the full benefits of grounding.
 For that we need to actually connect our skin to the Earth by taking off our shoes or sitting on the grass or the beach.
-This connection between our skin and the ground allows the harmful pent-up electrical charge coming from our environment and stored in our body to discharge directly into the earth.
+This connection between our skin and the ground allows the harmful, pent-up electrical charge coming from the environment and stored in our body, to discharge directly into the earth.

 Some Grounders prefer to stroll on a beach or in a park.
 But most recommend simply standing outdoors with bare feet.
 Personally I like to take my shoes off, sit on the ground and lean against a tree trunk.
 The benefits of grounding begin immediately and after several minutes, you should start to feel refreshed